 How much do you charge?

-Our fee varies depending on your situation, so we recommend submitting the online form to get an accurate quote.
+Our one-time fee varies depending on your situation, so we recommend submitting the online form to get an accurate quote.

 If you want to calculate it yourself,: it’s 5.8% of your total share of the rent for the length of your tenancy, which for a 12 month tenancy is around 3 weeks rent.